 The Study Area for the Bond Head Heritage Conservation District Study is referred to as the Bond Head Settlement Area (as defined in Official Plan Amendment No. 16 – Bond Head Settlement Area Secondary Plan) and is illustrated in the map below.
 The irregular Study Area boundary encompasses the community of Bond Head centred at the intersection of County Road 88 and County Road 27.

 There are approximately 240 properties within the Study Area.
 Of those properties 37 are listed on the Town’s Heritage Registry and 1 property is designated under Section 29 of the

 About the project

-Phase 1 is to conduct research to come up with a recommendation on whether or not to pursue designation.
-This phase will involve gathering input from residents and other stakeholders to identify public ideas and concerns.
+- Stage 1 is to conduct research to determine whether the hamlet has enough heritage attributes for consideration as a heritage conservation district.
+This stage will involve gathering input from residents and other stakeholders to identify public ideas and concerns.
 It will also include general research into the area's history, built and natural heritage resources and more.
-At the end of this phase, a recommendation will be made as to whether or not to pursue a Heritage Cultural District designation.
+At the end of this stage, Council will recommend whether to pursue Stage 2.

 Bond Head looking south down Highway 27

 About getting involved in the study - WE WANT YOUR INPUT!